 The UDP proposals map identifies a proposed Greenway link running north/ south following the railway line along the eastern boundary of the site.
 On the basis of advice from the Council's Highways Engineer alternative provision has been made, diverting from the line shown on the UDP proposals map, to allow connection to an existing bridge across Keckwick Brook.
 Whilst future works will be required by the Council to upgrade that bridge and potential paths within the Keckwick Brook corridor The Councils Highways Officer has confirmed that this represents a preferable solution.
 On that basis it considered that appropriate provision has been made for bridleway connectivity and cycle and pedestrian links to accord with Unitary Development Plan Policies TP9 and GE6.

 Keckwick Brook and Bog Wood are included within an area classified as Areas of Special Landscape Value in the Unitary Development Plan.
-Whilst the proposals will result in housing development coming closer to these designated features the application is for residential development on an allocated housing site.
 All these areas are to be retained through the scheme.
-The proposals are considered to have been designed to provide appropriate relationships to the retained areas.